 Using multiple engagements in a campaign helps you facilitate your consumers’ journeys and attain your business goals.
 Here are some examples of how multiple campaigns and engagements can be used:

-- Use one campaign to target all consumers and specific consumers: Create an embedded button engagement in the campaign for general enquiries.
+- Use one campaign to target all consumers and specific consumers: Create an embedded button engagement in the campaign for general inquiries.
 Set this engagement to display to all consumers on every page or section of your website.
 In the same campaign, create an overlay engagement that displays to consumers who remain on a specific page or section for a certain amount of time.

-- Redirect consumers from chat to content: You can configure two toaster banners, one for chat and one for content and set both banners to target the same audience, entry point, and behavior.
+- Redirect consumers from chat to content: You can configure two toaster banners, one for chat and one for content, and set both banners to target the same audience, entry point, and behavior.
 When agents are available, the chat engagement will be displayed, and when no agents are available, the content engagement will be displayed.

 - A/B testing: You can configure two different engagements, mapped to the same zone, each belonging to a different campaign (for example, a Sticky Conversation button on the top left and a Slide-out Conversation button on the bottom left).
 The platform will randomly display one of the engagements in each consumer session.
 Looking at the campaign reports you will be able to tell which of the two engagements drove better results.

-This setting allows you to choose what consumers will see when interacting with an inactive Offsite engagement.
-An engagement is inactive when it has been disabled, deleted or its campaign has been unpublished, deleted or expired.
-You can choose to display an offline survey, or a landing page.
+This setting allows you to choose what consumers will see when interacting with an inactive Off-Site engagement.
+An engagement is inactive when it has been disabled, deleted or its campaign has been unpublished, deleted, or expired.
+You can choose to display an offline survey or a landing page.